Nathan Craig: Torquay United

 Craig Joined Torquay United after a successful trial in 2012 and went on to make 47 appearances, scoring 1 goal a freekick.
 Following the club's relegation to the Conference in May 2014 Craig, along with 7 other teammates, was placed on the transfer list.
 On 7 June 2014 following the player's request, his contract was mutually terminated.

 Caernarfon Town

 Recently he was reunited with his hometown club after leaving Torquay United.
 Craig has scored 14 goals in the first 18 games of the 16/17 season.
 This was followed by an excellent return of 21 goals in 26 games so far in 2017/2018.
 Craig scored 13 league goals as Caernarfon returned to the Welsh premier league in 18/19, with the team finishing an impressive 4th and qualifying for the Europa league play off.

 On 22 June 2020, the club announced on Twitter that Craig had departed the club, for a "new challenge", later revealed to be Flint Town United.
+He left Flint in December 2020 due to work commitments.

-Craig later returned to Caernarfon appearing in only one match before moving to Porthmadog.
+Craig briefly returned to Caernarfon before moving to Porthmadog.
+He scored twice on his debut in a 9–0 Welsh Cup win against Mountain Rangers.

+His final appearance for Porthmadog was in October 2021.
 He announced his retirement in April 2022, citing injuries as the reason.

+Mountain Rangers

+In January 2026 he returned to football as a player-coach for Welsh fifth tier side Mountain Rangers.
+On 18 April 2026 he played in the NWCFA Junior Cup final against Llandyrnog United, which they won 2–1 after he assisted the winning goal from a corner.